-The WV WORKS Self-Sufficiency Appraisal Form, OFA-WVW-3A, is essential to the assessment process and its use is mandatory for all adults and emancipated minors who are included in a WV WORKS check.
+The WV WORKS Self-Sufficiency Appraisal Form, OFA-WVW-3A, is essential to the assessment process and its use is mandatory for all Work-Eligible Individuals.
 The purpose of the form is to gather pertinent information about the client: work experience, what type of work the client desires, educational background, family information and family support system, individual and family health, client's finances, life situations, and goals.
 This information, along with testing and other assessment information, is used to negotiate the client's Self-Sufficiency Plan (Part 2, PRC).
 It is expected that the Self-Sufficiency Plan (SSP) will be a step-by-step plan to lead the client toward his goal of self-sufficiency.